 Scalability and performance Large organizations looking to move possibly hundreds or thousands of projects from GitHub to GitLab or from self-managed GitLab instance to GitLab.com need to be able to do so in a performant way.

-Since version 14.3, GitLab has supported migrating GitLab groups by direct transfer, where, rather than manually uploading export files, data is transferred directly from the source instance to the destination instance.
-We have been working to extend this functionality to projects and we are launching the ability to migrate projects by direct transfer as a beta in GitLab 15.8.
-This beta feature is available to everyone.
-It is enabled by default on GitLab.com.
-GitLab self-managed users can access the feature when instance administrator enables:
+Since version 14.3, GitLab has supported migrating GitLab groups by direct transfer, where, rather than manually uploading export files, data is transferred directly from the source instance to the target instance.
+In GitLab 15.8 we included the ability to migrate projects by direct transfer as a Beta.
+This beta feature is available to everyone, enabled by default on GitLab.com and with some configuration on self-managed GitLab instances.
+You can read more about the benefits of the method and how to use it in a blog post or directly check the tool's documentation.

 Group Import continuously evaluates and updates the Importers' direction and roadmap.
 As part of that effort, new Importers such as Trello, CircleCI, Subversion and Azure DevOps (TFS) are being discussed.
 While these discussions may ultimately lead to the implementation of a new feature or a new Importer, none of them are being planned at this time.